JJ-Xie/Emotion-Paraphrasing-Along-Emotion-Gradients/README.md

 7. `model-prediction-generation.ipynb`: Generates predictions on evaluation sets using the trained T5 models.

 8. `model-prediction-scoring.ipynb`: Uses GoEmotions to label generated predictions.
 Uses the generated predictions and their corresponding labeled emotions on [HuggingFace Evaluation Metrics](https://huggingface.co/evaluate-metric) to score the emotion transition and paraphrasing capabilities of the fine-tuned model.

+#### Other Files
+- `GoEmotions/`: Contains the GoEmotions Emotion Classifier.
+Details for this implementation are [here](https://arxiv.org/pdf/2005.00547.pdf)

+- `utils.py`: Contains utility functions for cleaning data sets.

 ## Usage of this Repository